Frequently ask questions

 - What is the PrenaTest® unable to detect in my child?

-- How safe is the PrenaTest®?
+- How accurate is the PrenaTest®?

 - Should I have the PrenaTest® performed?

-- What does the PrenaTest® cost and how do I pay?
+- What does the PrenaTest® cost?

 The cost depends on the scope of the selected test.
 Discuss with your doctor which chromosomal disorders may be of significance for you.
 Payment is made via direct debit.
 The amount will not be debited until the test result has been forwarded to your doctor.